OwenDostie/florida-charter-schools/readme.md

     <img width="700px" src="img/competitionMeasureExample.jpg">
 </p>

 Right across the street from Oscar J. Pope is South McKeel Academy, a high-enrollment charter school.
 Both schools educate at similar grade levels (K-5 v.s.
 K-7).
-Note that McKeel is weighted higher than other high-enrollment schools due to its proximity.
+Note that McKeel is weighted more than other high-enrollment schools due to its proximity.
 In general, schools further away receive less weight, as do schools with non-similar grade levels.
 There is some elegant matrix math that makes this computation very efficient, since the final dataset contains both distance and gradewise enrollment.

 The hyperparameters of this plot have been selected as (max_distance=4, alpha=0.3), which means the following:
 - At a distance greater than 4 miles a school's weight is 0.